Do Weighted Blankets Work?

 Weighted blankets are made of an inner weight layer and an outer layer.
 Both layers can be made from different materials, so there are plenty of options.

 There are also many different weight options and sizes.
-Keep in mind that to be as safe as possible, the weight of the blanket should be around 10% of your total body weight.
+Weighted blankets are generally safe.
+And to be as safe as possible, keep in mind that the weight of the blanket should be around 10% of your total body weight.

 The inner weight can be made from several materials, including: